junghc801/YouTube-View-History/README.md

 The purpose of this repo is to offer a program that extracts useful information from YouTube View History data

 **Note**: View_History_Extractor.java needs OSU components to execute.
-You can find it lib folder or download [here](https://cse22x1.engineering.osu.edu/common/components.jar).
+You can find it in the lib folder or download [here](https://cse22x1.engineering.osu.edu/common/components.jar).
 If you are interested, you may look over [OSU API](https://cse22x1.engineering.osu.edu/common/doc/)

 ## How to Extract your data